-The P&C insurance industry is at a crossroads.
+The Property & Casualties (P&C) insurance industry is at a crossroads.
 A fast-changing risk landscape has created a number of opportunities for insurers, but technological adoption has been lagging overall.
 Digital transformation refers to applying technology to meet changing customer expectations, and respond to fluctuating market forces.

 Digital Transformation for P&C Insurance